LoginRadius/ios-sdk/README.md

 We recommend using CocoaPods for installing the library in a project.

 CocoaPods is a dependency manager for Cocoa projects.
-You can install it with the following command:
+You can install it with the following command :

 ```
 $ gem install cocoapods